kdeldycke/kevin-deldycke-blog/content/posts/fuse-sshfs-macosx-leopard.md

 If this fail you can also check:

   * that the current user you're logged with has access to the distant server with the `ssh user@myserver.net` command;
   * or that the local mount point exists (you can create it with `mkdir -p /Network/distant-folder`);
-  * and finally, you can add the `-o debug` option to the sshfs command above to get additional clues.
+  * and finally, you can add the `-o debug` option to the `sshfs` command above to get additional clues.

-Now we will automate the mounting of sshfs at every start.
+Now we will automate the mounting of `sshfs` at every start.

-At this point I recommend you to register the `root` user of your MacOSX system to the distant server:
+At this point I recommend you to register the `root` user of your Mac OS X system to the distant server:

     :::bash
     $ sudo cat ~/.ssh/id_rsa.pub | sudo ssh -p 22 user@myserver.net "cat >> ~/.ssh/authorized_keys"